sbtrn-devil/crtk/docs/api.md

 Cancel request may come with an attached cancellation message, specified by the canceler in `cancelMsg` argument.
 Use and meaning of this parameter are up to the implementor.

 ## start(mainFunction, ...args): _function: 'CoroutineHandle'_

+*NOTE*: since 1.4 there exists more convenient form of this function for generator based and `async` function based coroutines - see `start(mainIteratorOrPromise)`.

 - `mainFunction`: _generator_, _function_ or _async function_ - the coroutine main function
 - `args`: list of _any_ - arguments to pass to the coroutine main function